Shyam-pi/RL-for-KUKA-pick-and-place/readme.md

 **Steps to run:**

-Once you are in the root folder, follow the following steps according to your choice
+Once you are in the root folder, follow the following steps in the terminal with the conda environment as the base, according to your choice :

 To run DQN algorithm training: